What is an advisory board, and what do they do?

 for the board of directors to make well-informed strategic decisions.

 The board of directors will establish the scope or terms of reference depending on the issue(s) they must address.
-The specific goals, expectations, protocol and advisory board structure will usually be formalized within the advisory board charter.
+The specific goals, expectations, protocol, and advisory board structure will usually be formalized within the advisory board charter or Terms of Reference Document (ToR).

 Organizations and their boards establish different types of advisory boards, including:

 The Board of Directors is responsible for the organization’s overall management and strategic direction.
 They have legal responsibilities and fiduciary duties towards the organization and its shareholders.
-They make significant decisions, set corporate policies, and oversee the executive team’s performance.
+They make significant decisions, set corporate policies, and oversee the performance of the executive team.

 On the other hand, an Advisory Board provides non-binding advice and guidance to the organization’s board or directors.
 Advisory board members typically have specific expertise and knowledge in areas relevant to the organization’s operations.
 They offer strategic advice, help fill knowledge gaps, and provide tactical guidance on critical issues.